raspberrypilearning/pixel-art-unplugged/en/step_1.md

 ## Introduction

-You will be working in pairs of threes and making your own pixel art pictures.
+You will be working in pairs or threes and making your own pixel art pictures.

 ![hand drawn pixel art picture on graph paper](images/pixel-art-showcase.png)